-Penny Pines 1 to Meadows: Head south on Sunrise Highway for 8.3 miles.
+Sweetwater to Meadows: Head south on 79 for 5 miles to Old Highway 80.
+There you will make a left (east) and go 6.5 miles to Sunrise Highway.
+On the way, you will drive through the town of Pine Valley which has gas, a few restaurants and a small market.
+Then head north on Sunrise Highway for about 5.3 miles.
 On Google Maps, the station is known as the Meadows Information Kiosk.
-Total drive time is about 10 minutes.
+Total drive time is about 25 minutes.